Triforce

 £? ?

-The Triforce (トライフォース) is an arcade board developed in a joint venture between Sega, Nintendo, and Namco.
-It is based upon the Nintendo GameCube video game console to reduce development costs, and allowed for arcade ports of home console games, and vice versa.
-It is named after the magical, often sought-after object in Nintendo's popular The Legend of Zelda series.
+The Triforce (トライフォース) is an arcade board developed in a joint venture between Sega, Nintendo, and Namco.[1]
+It was also the result of a partnership between Sega and Namco that started a few months prior to the board's reveal.[2]
+The Triforce is based on the Nintendo GameCube video game console to reduce development costs, and allowed for arcade ports of home console games, and vice versa.
+It is named after the magical, often sought-after object in Nintendo's The Legend of Zelda series.

 Hardware